 Let’s look at what a hiring process looks like when it incorporates evidence-based recruiting into it from the beginning.

 Compare this to your current process.
-If your current process is vastly different, then consider incorporating any of the ideas into your process.
+If your current approach is vastly different, consider incorporating any of the ideas into your strategy.

 1. Identify Predictors of Success

-The first thing you need to do is take a careful look at what indicates success within your company.
+The first thing you need to do is look at what indicates success within your company.
 Consider what personality traits, skills, and experiences your current highest-performing employees have and use those as a guideline.

 Create numbers to quantify everything as much as possible.
-These are used as you create your candidate persona and set up AI technology, so you only spend time on the best applicants.
+These are used to create your candidate persona and set up AI technology, so you only spend time on the best applicants.